 This formula is the same for other negligence cases.
 However, each type of negligence will involve different facts as the duty to act reasonably varies.

 One of the first things that an attorney will do is review the evidence, including what has been collected by a client, witness statements, police reports, medical reports, and the logs drivers must keep as per HOS regulations.
 These documents will help to show liability and the extent of the damages.

-Further, Florida is a comparative negligence jurisdiction.
-This means that an injured party’s judgment will be reduced by the amount of fault they bear.
-However, there is no minimum of fault required, so a plaintiff who is 99 percent at fault for their injury can still recover 1 percent of their losses.
+Further, Florida is a modified comparative negligence jurisdiction.
+This means that an injured party’s judgment will be reduced by the amount of fault they bear up to 50 percent.
+However, there is a minimum of fault required, so a plaintiff who is 51 percent or more at fault for their injury will be unable to recover any compensation.

 Because this area of law requires such specific legal and industry knowledge, we recommend speaking with an experienced truck accident attorney in Boca Raton.

 Determining accident damages can be a highly complex question and vary widely from individual to individual.
 The calculation of damages is highly subjective, but will include:

 - Lost wages from time missed at current employment.

 - Pain and suffering for both physical pain and changes in lifestyle, such as no longer being able to coach or participate in sports.